akamz22/Learn-NodeJs/Readme.md

 npm i morgan
 Morgan is a middleware for Node.js that logs HTTP request details, like request method, URL, and response status code, making it easier to monitor and debug web server activity.

+------------------------CRUD--------------------------
+GET: Use GET to request data from a specified resource.
+It's like asking for information, such as viewing a webpage or fetching a list of products.

+POST: Use POST to submit data to be processed to a specified resource.
+It's like sending information to be saved or acted upon, such as submitting a form or creating a new user account.

+PUT: Use PUT when you want to completely replace an existing resource with a new one.
+It's like changing a book's entire content with a new version.

+PATCH: Use PATCH when you want to partially update an existing resource.
+It's like making edits or corrections to a book without rewriting the whole thing.

+DELETE: Use DELETE to request the removal of a specified resource.
+It's like asking the server to delete a file or record from a database, permanently removing it from the system.

+---------------MVC------------------
+------------Foolder-Structure---------